balena-io/balena-cli/docs/balena-cli.md

 This command effectively combines several other balena CLI commands in one,
 namely:

 'balena device register'
 'balena os download'
-'balena os build-config' or 'balena config generate'
-'balena os configure'
+'balena os build-config' or 'balena config generate' 'balena os configure'
 'balena os local flash'

 Possible arguments for the '--fleet', '--os-version' and '--drive' options can be listed respectively with the commands:

-'balena fleets'
+'balena fleet list'
 'balena os versions'
 'balena util available-drives'

 If the '--fleet' or '--drive' options are omitted, interactive menus will be